A 2-approximation algorithm for the softwired parsimony problem on binary, tree-child phylogenetic networks: Notation and background

 i.e., $E(G)=E_{\text{int}}^r\cup E_{\text{int}}^t\cup E_{\text{ext}}$.
 We call $E_{\text{int}}^r$, $E_{\text{int}}^t$ and $E_{\text{ext}}$ the \emph{reticulation edges}, \emph{internal tree edges} and \emph{external tree edges} of~$G$, respectively.
 The graph associated with sets $V_{\text{int}}^r$, $V_{\text{int}}^t$, $V_{\text{ext}}$, $E_{\text{int}}^r$, $E_{\text{int}}^t$, $E_{\text{ext}}$ will be clear from the context.

 We call a rooted phylogenetic network \emph{tree-child} if

 The network $N$ in Figure~\ref{intro1} is not tree-child.
 This can be certified by observing that there is a non-leaf vertex whose only child is a reticulation vertex.
 The network in Figure~\ref{intro2} is, however, tree-child.
-We say a phylogenetic tree $T$ is \emph{displayed} by a phylogenetic network $N$ if $T$ is a subtree of $N$ up to edge subdivisions.
-Hence, the SPS seeks to find a phylogenetic tree $T$ displayed by the given phylogenetic network $N$, and an extension $C'$, such that score$(T,C')$ is minimum.
+We say a phylogenetic tree $T$ is \emph{displayed} by a phylogenetic network $N$ if $T$ is a subtree of $N$ up to edge subdivisions. \CorrB{For example, the tree $T$ in Figure~\ref{intro1} is displayed by network $N$ in the same figure.} Hence, the SPS seeks to find a phylogenetic tree $T$ displayed by the given phylogenetic network $N$, and an extension $C'$, such that score$(T,C')$ is minimum.
 Making a phylogenetic network $N$ acyclic by deleting exactly one reticulation edge $(u,v)$ for all reticulation vertices $v$ is called \emph{switching}.
 Let $\mathcal{T}(N)$ denote the set of all phylogenetic trees displayed by the phylogenetic network $N$ and $\mathcal{S}(N)$ the set of switchings of the network.
 An attractive property of tree-child networks is that a phylogenetic tree $T$ is in $\mathcal{T}(N)$ if and only if there is a switching $S\in\mathcal{S}(N)$ that is isomorphic to $T$ up to edge subdivision.
 This property holds for tree-child networks $N$ because in every $S\in\mathcal{S}(N)$ and for all $v\in V(S)$ there exists a path in $S$ from $v$ to a leaf of $N$.
 Hence, in this case it is sufficient to determine a switching of $N$ to solve the SPS.
 In more general network classes switchings can also be used to characterize displayed trees, but there isomorphism up to edge subdivision does not necessarily hold: the switching might contain leaf vertices unlabelled by taxa, for example.